RolandWarburton/knowledge/README.md

 # knowledge

-Twiddling bits in the wire crop - unlocking of the universe.
+Twiddling bits in the wire crop - unlocking secrets of the universe.